 Bus with Coffin

 For the Art Gallery, where 17-year old Zelma meets the artist Jonas, Signe wanted a church-like setting with lots of archways.
 In the Soviet Union religion was banned and many old churches had been turned into art galleries.

-Signe got her archways and suddenly we had a lot of scrap archway-cutouts lying about.
+Signe got her archways and suddenly we had a lot of scrap archway-cutouts.
 For the next scene Signe wanted a grand staircase that led up to Jonas' bed.
-The scrap cutouts gave us the idea of making it a curved staircase.
-One of the benefits of designing one scene at a time is being able to act on sudden inspirations.
+The scrap cutouts gave us the idea of making it a curved staircase - one of the benefits of designing one scene at a time.

 The sets are scaled approximately 1 inch to the foot.
 We try to make them somewhat realistic, yet leave room for the surreal.
 Enter:

 We cover all the sets with paper-mâché.
 Some lightly just to hide the wood.
 Others more heavily to create texture.
 A few set pieces are made with 100% paper-mâché.

 The school hallway again.
 The paper of old Yellow Pages work best for delicate work around the doors.

 Under the heads and bodies of the horses are wood.
 The legs, tail and ears are paper-mâché.
 The carousel turns, too.